kevzhere/Udacity-neighborhood-map/neighborhood-map/README.md

 4. To run the app in production build use npm run build

 ## Others Information
-Service worker is automatically created with create-react-app and will only run in production build.
+Service worker is automatically created with create-react-app and will only run in production build which can be started with "npm run build".
 This project was build ontop of a tutorial by Elharony on youtube.